DIDSR/HPC_DPAI/readme.md

 - qsub process_main.sh ./config_normal.txt
 - qsub process_main.sh ./config_tumor.txt

+The \*.sh files mentioned in sections 2.1 and 2.2  are located under <a href="https://github.com/DIDSR/HPC_DPAI/tree/master/prediction">prediction</a> directory while the config_*.txt files are at the <a href="https://github.com/DIDSR/HPC_DPAI"> root </a> directory of the codes.
 # 3 Heatmap stitching
 After the predictions matrices have been generated an SGE job using *heatmap_main.sh* SGE scrip could be launched to genertae heatmaps.
 Two arguments for this launch are: a) type of the slides (test, normal or tumor); b) the root directory of the results, like in below example run:
 - qsub heatmap_main.sh test /scratch/mikem/UserSupport/weizhe.li/runs_process_cn_True/testing_wnorm_448_400_7690953